realtime-framework/RealtimeMessaging-ReactNativeAndroidExample/README.md

-# RealtimeMessaging-ReactNativeAndroidExample
+# Realtime Messaging example using React Native for Android (including Push Notifications)
 Realtime Cloud Messaging React Native for Android Example (including GCM mobile push notifications)

-This example is a simple app that allows you to send and receive messages between devices using React Native and the Realtime Messaging React Native SDK.
+This example is a simple app that allows you to send and receive messages between devices using React Native and the Realtime Messaging React Native SDK for Android.

 [Realtime Cloud Messaging](http://framework.realtime.co/messaging) is a highly-scalable pub/sub message broker, allowing you to broadcast messages to millions of users, reliably and securely.
 It's all in the cloud so you don't need to manage servers.